materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Fill in the record’s metadata:
   - A resource type.
 This field is compulsory and describes the overall nature of your data files’ contents.
   - A title (compulsory).
   - Authors (compulsory).
-Note that adding another archive user as an author does not make him a co-owner of the record.
+Note that adding another user as an author does not make him a co-owner of the record.
   - A description (optional).
   - A license (optional).
 The recommended license is the BIG-MAP license which allows re-distribution and re-use of work within the BIG-MAP community.
   - Keywords (optional).
 Make sure that your keywords are entered one by one: there should be a small cross on the right side of each of them.
 You are allowed to create your own keywords.
 For instance, if you split a large dataset over multiple records, you may want to tag these records with the same 15 digit random number to help humans and machines retrieve the whole dataset easily using the built-in search engine.
 You can also use an autocomplete feature that suggests keywords based on input.
 Type, e.g., "wp".